WokLibCodeClub/Using-Pygame-Zero/README.md

 ## What does Pygame Zero do?

-Follow this link for a quick summary of the extra processes that go in in the background when you run Python code with Pygame Zero.
+Follow [this link](What_pgz_does/what_pgz_does1.md) for an explanation of how Pygame Zero works, and the extra processes that go on in the background when you run Python code with Pygame Zero.

+## Comparing Pygame Zero and Scratch

+If you have written projects using Scratch you may be interested in how a Scratch project and a Pygame Zero project compare.

+On the Pygame Zero website look at the section [*"Migrating from Scratch"*](https://pygame-zero.readthedocs.io/en/latest/from-scratch.html) where you will find versions of the game Flappy Bird written in Scratch and written using Pygame Zero.